IanLewis42/GravStorm/readme.txt

 REQUIREMENTS
 ------------
 o Raspberry Pi
   I built/ran it under Raspbian.
-I assume you'll need Raspbian too.
+If you just want to run it, you'll need Raspbian too.
+I've tested it under both Wheezy and Jessie versions of Raspbian and it seems OK.
+If you want to build it yourself, feel free to try under any OS you want ;-)
   ~10MB free disk/SD card space
   TV / Monitor plugged into the Pi.
 It only runs full-screen (not in a window) and VNC doesn't display anything.
   I've also only run it on a 16:9 TV at a resolution of 1280x720, over HDMI.
 I don't know what happens if your display isn't big enough.
 Feedback welcome :-)
-  There are probably some software / library dependencies.
-Let me know if you figure out what they are :-)
+  There don't seem to be any dependencies that aren't in the standard Raspbian Jessie image (as of 23/02/16).

 o Windows
   Coming soon....